 I owe a lot to freelancing.
-As my readers know, it has provided me with reliable income and ample opportunity for self-improvement.
+As my readers know, it has provided me with How I Made Over $150k on Upworkreliable income and The Evolution of My Productivity as a Freelancerample opportunity for self-improvement.

 However, freelancing isn’t without its challenges.
 Being independent also means being self-reliant.
 There is no security, no health plan, and no pension built into freelancing — you have to make them happen yourself.